Tam-Lin/chaostoolkit-zos/README.md

 }
 ```

+In both cases, instead of hard-coding the userid and password, you can specify them via environmental variables.
+This
+is all handled by the Chaos Toolkit, so any supported method for passing in secrets will work.

 ## Contribute

 If you wish to contribute more functions to this package, you are welcome to do so.
 First, fork this project,